 Project construction is anticipated to take two years.
 Mine development will be phased with an initial milling capacity of 15,000 tonnes per day (t/d) or 5.5 million tonnes per annum (Mtpa) for the first five years of operation.
 After the first five years, the milling capacity will increase to 33,000 t/d or 12 Mtpa for the next five-years, and to 55,000 t/d or 20 Mtpa in Year 11 until the end of the 23-year mine life.
-The Closure phase is 24 to approximately 45 years, ending when the Open Pit has filled and the TSF is allowed to passively discharge to Davidson Creek, and the Post-closure phase is 46+ years.
+The Closure phase is Year +24 to approximately Year +45, ending when the Open Pit has filled to the target closure level and the TSF is allowed to passively discharge to Davidson Creek via a closure spillway.
+The Post-closure phase begins in Year +46.